 There are many ways that we can get active in our own lives Most of us are very busy but we can make time for things we consider most important.
-The choices we make, the products we buy - all of these can have a small impact on climate change.
-Small changes in our habits and purchasing practices can sometimes make a big difference - and big changes can make a significant difference!
+The choices we make, the products we buy - all of these can have a small impact.
+However, small changes in our habits and purchasing practices can add up to a big difference over time - and big changes can make even more of a difference!

-Depending on how much time you have, there are a number of different actions you can take, both as a household and individiually.
-In addition, many actions to reduce our impact on the environment can also save money at the same time - though some choices may require some financial investment.
-This next decade will be critical to whether or not humankind will avoid catastrophic climate change, so it’s important that as many of us gets involved as is humanly possible!
+Many actions to reduce our impact on the environment can also save money at the same time - though some choices may require some financial investment.
+This next decade will be critical so everything we do counts.

 See also resources for individual lifestyle choices.

 Cool lifestyle practices that will save you money

 - Walk or use public transport or a bike, rather than your car, when possible.

 - Buy a fuel-efficient small car rather than one with a larger engine and rid your car of any unnecessary weight.